 1/4 c. unsweetened cocoa

 2 t.
-Ener-G sodium-free baking soda (order online)
+Ener-G sodium-free baking soda (available online at healthyheartmarket.com)

 1 c. water